sinskiy/sinskiy.site/src/data/posts/domain-migration-checklist.md

 ## 0. domain propagation

-preferably wait for your domain to achieve the "PROPAGATED" status. on my domain registrar it's located at `Settings` -> `Main settings` -> `Status`
+preferably wait for your domain to achieve the "PROPAGATED" status. on my domain registrar it's located at `Settings` -> `Main settings` -> `Status`. if it hasn't propagated yet you can't be sure that you're doing everything correctly

 ## 1. ensure your site has an SSL/TLS certificate